 What We Can Learn from "A Beautiful Mind"

-John Nash, the mathematical genius that inspired the amazing movie “A Beautiful Mind,” died earlier this year.
+John Nash, the mathematical genius that inspired the amazing movie “A Beautiful Mind,” died in 2015.

 Based on the novel of the same name by Sylvia Nasar and produced in 2001, the film was a great success which won four Oscars and countless followers.
 Starring Russell Crowe, the movie offers its audience a wonderful message in a simple way that invites us to look for ways to overcome our limitations, whatever they may be.